 Avoid buying anything on EMIs like the corona virus.
 The interest rate charged by banks on credit cards is astronomical, in the range of 36% – 42% p.a.
 It will wipe out all benefits that you have accrued by using the credit card, or keeping your money in a high-yield savings account.

 The best credit card options are given here

-9. Understand your retirement accounts
+9. Understand types of accounts for your retirement planning